michaeltelford/broken_link_finder/README.md

 require 'broken_link_finder'

 finder = BrokenLinkFinder::Finder.new
-finder.crawl_site "http://txti.es" # Also, see Finder#crawl_url for a single webpage.
+finder.crawl_site "http://txti.es" # Also, see Finder#crawl_page for a single webpage.
 finder.pretty_print_broken_links # Also, see Finder#broken_links for a Hash.
 ```